Skip to main content

 The fat injection must be kept in a superficial plane to avoid fat embolism in the circulatory system.
 Additionally, irregularities or asymmetries may occur, or the fat may be reabsorbed more than expected (typically, around 50% of the transferred fat is lost).

-Why is the BBL so dangerous?
+Why is the BBL surgery so dangerous?

 During the procedure, fat is injected into the area using a long metal cannula or tube.
 However, it can be difficult for doctors to precisely determine the exact injection site, which may result in fat being mistakenly injected into or just beneath the gluteal muscle.
 As a result, the fat can travel directly to the heart and lungs, obstructing blood flow and causing instant death.